Therese of Saxe-Hildburghausen: Wedding and Oktoberfest

-On the evening of 12 October 1810 Therese and Ludwig married in the court chapel of Munich, which marked the first royal wedding in Munich since 1722.
+On the evening of 12 October 1810, Therese and Ludwig married in the court chapel of Munich, which marked the first royal wedding in Munich since 1722.
 The kingdom of Bavaria was only 4 years old at that time, and showcased its splendour during a 5-day wedding celebration.
 The festivities began on Max-Joseph-Platz the following day.
 The city was illuminated and included a folk festival, a free opera, a play, a ball and a music academy.

 On 17 October, the last day of celebrations, The National Guard Cavalry organized a large horse race on the square in front of the Sendlinger Tor.
 The newlywed couple was greeted by nine farm couples of the new administrative districts of the Bavarian Kingdom dressed in traditional garb.
 Therese wore a dress made with the Bavarian national colours and the area was then named Theresienwiese in honour of the crown princess.
 Due to her popularity amongst the people, the celebrations were repeated the following year and evolved to become the still celebrated Oktoberfest.

-Sachsen-Hildburhausen had a heavy burden to bear because of the costs of the royal wedding and dowry of the bride.
+Saxe-Hildburghausen had a heavy burden to bear because of the costs of the royal wedding and dowry of the bride.
 On 26 June 1811 Therese's father, Duke Friedrich, noted that he was unable to pay for the wedding from the current budget.